Mark, an innocent young man, had his front teeth knocked out on a night out in Glasgow.

 Sadly, the other could not be saved and we took an impression to fabricate a temporary denture.

-One of the problems with severe trauma of this nature is the almost immediate loss of bone in the ‘aesthetic zone.’
+One of the problems with severe trauma such as when you have your front teeth knocked out is the almost immediate loss of bone in the ‘aesthetic zone.’

 We tread a fine line between being patient for healing and witnessing the loss of bone beyond the levels adequate for dental implants.